Biden poured money into public works. But will that help Harris in Michigan?

 Mr. Biden has invited comparisons between himself and President Franklin Roosevelt throughout his term, including in his State of the Union address earlier this year.
 The White House has compared the IIJA’s broadband program to the Rural Electrification Act, part of Mr. Roosevelt’s New Deal response to the Great Depression.

-Michigan is getting one of the largest allocations from the IIJA’s Broadband Equity, Access, and Deployment (BEAD) program, which commits $42 billion to help homeowners who have been underserved by private providers because of their income or geography.
+Michigan is getting one of the largest allocations from the IIJA’s Broadband Equity, Access, and Deployment program, which commits $42 billion to help homeowners who have been underserved by private providers because of their income or geography.
 The goal is to have all of America connected by 2030.
 But funding won’t reach specific projects until next year.

 Another political challenge for Democrats: Voters often assume that things like smoother roads or better school buses are in the purview of local officials.

 “Infrastructure is typically not a leading priority issue for voters, especially in a presidential [race],” says Mr. Tomer of Brookings Metro.
 A July survey from Gallup tracking top issues found that 33% of voters ranked economic issues as the most important issue facing the country, followed by “poor leadership” at 26%, and immigration at 19%.
-Infrastructure didn’t register in the poll, falling below one percentage point.
+Infrastructure didn’t register in the poll, falling below 1 percentage point.

 In many cases, these projects are seen as below the jurisdiction of statewide officials, which is partially what made Michigan Gov. Gretchen Whitmer’s winning gubernatorial campaign slogan in 2018 to “Fix the damn roads” so catchy.